A List Of Book Genres

-Book genres are essential.
-I was recently browsing in a large bookshop when I can across a section with a sign declaring ‘Dark Fantasy.’
-There it was in the cold light of day – a new genre.
-Without any fanfare or fuss, the bookshop had promoted Dark Fantasy from a minor sub-genre to a genre in its own right.
+I was recently browsing in a large bookshop, scanning the book genres as usual, when I came across a section with a sign declaring ‘Dark Fantasy’.
+There it was in the cold light of day - a new book genre.
+Without any fanfare or fuss, the bookshop had promoted Dark Fantasy from a minor sub-genre to a book genre in its own right.

 “So what?”
 I hear you shout.